19hours/sg-statutes/Acts/Charities Act.md

 ### Persons acting as charity trustee while disqualified

-28\.—(1) Any person who acts as a charity trustee or trustee for a charity while he is disqualified for being such a trustee by virtue of section 27 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding one year or to both.
+28\.—(1) Any person who acts as a charity trustee or trustee for a charity while he is disqualified for being such a trustee by virtue of section 27 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding one year or to both and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.

 (2) Any act done as charity trustee or trustee for a charity by a person disqualified for being such a trustee by virtue of section 27 shall not be invalid by reason only of that disqualification.